Should I Stay, or Should I Go?

-According to Abbajay, you must learn how your boss ticks by listening and noticing who works well with her and why.
+According to Abbajay, you must learn how your boss ticks by listening and noticing who works well with them and why.
 Look for patterns of behavior and learn to communicate in a way that resonates with his style.
 Ask yourself the following questions:

 - How does your boss like to receive information?
 How does your boss communicate?